vmware/singleton/README.md

     * GetLocaleList: Get supported locale list
     * GetComponentList: Get supported component list
     * GetStringMessage: Get a message with optional arguments.
 Fallback to default locale is provided.
     * GetComponentMessages: Get component messages.
-Fallback to default locale is not provided.
-    * GetComponentsMessages: Get messages of multiple components.
-Fallback to default locale is not provided.
+Fallback to default locale is **NOT** provided.
  * Provide cache management as well as register cache.
- * Support falling back to locale bundles when failing to get from server
+ * Support falling back to local bundles when failing to get from server
- * Support falling back to default locale when failing to get string message of a specified locale.
+ * Support falling back to default locale when failing to get a string message of a nondefault locale.

 Upcoming features
 ------------